jeasx/jsx-async-runtime/README.md

 # jsx-async-runtime

-An asynchronous JSX runtime without dependencies to be used as server-side template engine.
+An asynchronous JSX runtime without dependencies to be used as html template engine.

 ## Getting started